Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`x-optimade-implementation`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality provided by the present implementation.
   If an implementation omits this field in its response, a client interacting with that implementation SHOULD NOT make any assumptions about the availability of these features.

+  This field, along with a few others, should be seen as annotations rather then integral parts of the Property Definition.
+  Two Property Definitions that only differs by the value of :field:`x-optimade-implementation` are considered the same, and as explained in relation to the :field:`$id` field below, they SHOULD share the same :field:`$id`.

   The dictionary has the following format:

   **OPTIONAL keys:**